|

 Palindromic Rheumatism

-"PR" also known as
+"PR" also known as Hench-Rosenberg

-Hench-Rosenberg syndrome or Hench’s syndrome.
-PR may also be referred to as
+syndrome or Hench’s syndrome.

-"PR" gets it's name
+"PR" gets it's name from a Palindrome,

-from a Palindrome, usually associated with a word like Hannah spelt the same
+usually associated with a word like Hannah spelt the same forward and back i.e.

-forward and back i.e. comes and goes, but with Rheumatism it basically means comes and goes.
-Although in my
+comes and goes, but with Rheumatism it basically means comes and goes.

-case having had it for many years the pain just doesn't go any more.
+years the pain just doesn't go away any more.

 The "comes and goes" also applies to it